Predicting Entanglement Entropy from Particle Tunneling of Interacting Fermions Using Kolmogorov-Arnold Networks

 In stark contrast, particle transport measurements have become remarkably accessible in modern quantum simulation platforms.
 Ultracold atoms trapped in optical lattices~\cite{Folling2007, Trotzky2008, Spielman2007, Zwierlein2004, Shin2006} now allow unprecedented control and monitoring of single-particle dynamics with site-resolved precision~\cite{Miranda2015,Yamamoto2016, Young2022, Parsons2016, Cheuk2016}.
 These experimental advances enable direct observation of particle tunneling, density distributions, and transport phenomena in real-time, providing a natural window into the underlying quantum dynamics~\cite{Brown2019, Nichols2019}.
 The ability to engineer controlled barriers, tune interaction strengths, and track individual particles makes ultracold atoms ideal testbeds for exploring many-body systems.

-These developments breathe new life into foundational quantum phenomena, bringing well-established concepts like tunneling into dialogue with entropy---modern theoretical tool.
+These developments breathe new life into foundational quantum phenomena, bringing well-established concepts like tunneling into dialogue with entropy---a modern theoretical tool.
 Quantum tunneling stands among the earliest and most fundamental discoveries in quantum physics, dating back to the pioneering work of the 1920s and serving as a cornerstone of our understanding of quantum mechanics~\cite{Gurney1928, Gamow1928}.
 In contrast, entanglement entropy has emerged as a central concept only in recent decades, driven by advances in quantum information theory and the growing recognition of its role in characterizing quantum correlations~\cite{Bennett1996, Nielsen2010}.
-In this work, we bridge these historical foundations by combining the time-tested physics of tunneling transport with the modern framework of entanglement measures, revealing an unexpected pathway to probe quantum correlations through classical observables.
+In this broader context, entanglement entropy has previously been related to measurable quantities in various settings: particle-number fluctuations in equilibrium systems~\cite{Klich2006}, current noise and full counting statistics in nonequilibrium quantum point contacts with noninteracting fermions~\cite{Klich2009}, and density correlations following quantum quenches in one-dimensional integrable models~\cite{Maestro2022}.
+These connections, in turn, rest on earlier results establishing universal scaling of entanglement entropy in conformal field theories and its formulation in terms of correlation matrices for Gaussian many-body states~\cite{Calabrese2004, Calabrese2006, Peschel2003}.
+However, analytical methods remain unavailable for generic interacting fermions.
+Building on these foundations, we combine the time-tested physics of barrier tunneling with modern entanglement measures to reveal functional relationships in interacting systems, providing a pathway to probe quantum correlations through readily accessible transport observables.